Phish concert tours and festivals

 Phish is an American rock band formed in 1983, dissolved in 2004, and reunited in 2009.
 It is one of the most successful live acts in popular music history, forging a popularity in concert far greater than their album sales, radio airplay, or music video presence would otherwise indicate.
 Phish, at the peak of their popularity in the mid- to late 1990s, consistently ranked as one of the highest-grossing concert tours in the world.

-Known for its improvisational style, rarely playing a song the same way twice, the band has also never played the same set list twice in three decades and more than 1,800 shows.
+Known for its improvisational style, rarely playing a song the same way twice, the band has also never played the same set list twice in close to four decades and more than 2,000 shows.
 Many Phish fans attend multiple nights on a particular tour, much like sports fans buying season tickets, since each concert will be different.

 To keep audiences intrigued, Phish records and performs a number of cover songs from various musical genres.

 Phish is also known for allowing fans to record the concerts and distribute the recordings.
 Guitarist Trey Anastasio considered it "free advertising" since it enabled the band's music to be distributed and traded all over the United States and, eventually, the rest of the world.

 The band has a Halloween tradition of "Musical Costumes", when Phish performs an entire album by a different band or artist.
 Occasionally, the band have debuted their own new material during these Halloween performances (2013, 2018, and 2021).